Py-Contributors/Cybel/README.md

 - More control over bot's behavior(change bot's avatar, name, nickname, status, etc): (added in v2.0.2)
 - Bot notifications if user edit or delete the message in the server: (added in v2.0.2)
 - Bot can change the nickname of the user in the server: (added in v2.0.2)
+- postgresql database support: (added in v2.0.2)
+- Admin can access the misconduct/spam behaviour report status of the member from db: (added in v2.0.2)

 ### V2.0.1 Release (14/12/2021)